rickyG08/wake-up/docs/intended-users.md

 * Graveyard shift workers.

 	> As someone who works night shifts, I needed help getting going in the mornings.
 I had no motivation to get things done around the house and was tired all day.
-After using the app I feel better and am motivated to finish my tasks.
+After seeing the tasks I need to get done during the day, it helps me accomplish the things I forget to do.

 * People who are constantly tired and forgetful in the mornings.